" European Legumes in Transition"

 Below we list the Themes of each webinar a short description and the date of the event.

-4. "The diversity of end uses for legumes" (27th April).
-Increased awareness of the need to transition to sustainable food systems is revitalizing legume consumption in Europe, leading to a compilation of innovations and initiatives that aim to put legumes as a foundation for this transition.
-This webinar summarizes initiatives that aim to enable the comeback of legumes and their placement in a diversity of end uses, enabling them to become more prominent in human diets and animal feeds.
+Increased awareness of the need to transition to sustainable food systems is revitalising legume consumption in Europe, leading to a compilation of innovations and initiatives that aim to put legumes as a foundation for this transition.
+This webinar summarises initiatives that aim to enable the comeback of legumes and their placement in a diversity of end uses, allowing them to become more prominent in human diets and animal feeds.

-5. “Pushing the boundaries in legume breeding” (29th April).The goals and objectives in legume breeding, the gaps, the gap opportunities and management of expectations.
-Demonstrating the success of legume breeding.
-Highlighting the level of investment, the gaps, and opportunities for the market.
-Exploring the barriers to greater success and indicating where innovation can and is being successful in influencing feed and food value for the benefit of health, nutrition, and the environment.
-Introducing how breeding links with science.
-How can the whole value chain support research rather than just the farmer? - introducing the next webinar in the series, Legumes Science.
+This webinar aims to demonstrate the success of legume breeding, highlight the level of investment, the gaps, and opportunities for the market while exploring the barriers to greater success, and indicating where innovation can and is being successful in influencing feed and food value for the benefit of health, nutrition, and the environment.

-6."Science, innovation and the empowerment of legumes" (4th May).
-The strategic knowledge of how science is ready and organised to deliver solutions for stakeholders involved in the value chain to increase legume production and uses.
-Exploring the success of science in delivering knowledge and how the science is integral to the network standing ready to facilitate innovation in the value chain.
-How the science community is ready to engage with industry to create a function network for information exchange.
-Introducing the next webinar in the series- The role of policy in the transition of legume production and consumption in Europe.
+This webinar aims to explore the success of science in delivering knowledge, how the science is integral to the network standing ready to facilitate innovation in the value chain and how the science community is ready to engage with industry to create a function network for information exchange.

-Registration details for each event will follow shortly.
+Registration details for each event are in the webinar title links above

 In the mean time, if you have questions please contact the organisers through this web site.